 - A healthy heart

 On the other side, deficient testosterone levels can lead to fatigue, depression, increased risk of erectile dysfunction, increased risk of osteoporosis, and weight gain.
-Before resorting to hormone replacement therapy, there are dietary approaches that can help influence testosterone levels.
+Before resorting to hormone replacement therapy, there are dietary approaches that can help influence and boost testosterone levels.

 - Replace teflon and non-stick cookware with ceramic, stainless steel, or cast iron.
 The chemicals used in these non-stick coatings have been shown to disrupt endocrine function and should be avoided.